 Taking a flight to a well-deserved family vacay?
 Arm yourself with these helpful tips for flying with kids...

-Overseas holidays are upon us!
+Travel season is upon us!
 We’re so excited that our families can jet off to many exotic destinations for their long-awaited family vacation.
 But, before we can hit the beaches or frolic in the snow, there’s one thing we gotta face: flying with kids.
 It’s an experience that’s filled with equal parts excitement and dread.
 For first-time parents, it can also be pretty scary.
-Because of that, we’ve rounded up a whooping list of 30 survival tips for flying with kids.
+Because of that, we’ve rounded up a whopping list of 30 survival tips for flying with kids.
+You can also use some of these ideas for road trips!
 Read on to see how it’s done…

 And psst – if you’re thinking of taking your helper on holiday for some backup, don’t miss our guide to getting her a vacation visa.